-Hype and anticipation surrounding 5G technology have been reaching a fevered pitch for the past 12-18 months, but 5th generation cellular wireless is still in its nascency.
-While the standards body completed the rules for standalone 5G in June 2018, few handsets supporting 5G protocols will be available before 2020.
+Hype and anticipation surrounding 5G technology has reached a fevered pitch, but 5th generation cellular wireless is still in its nascency.
+While the standards body completed the rules for standalone 5G in June 2018, few handsets supporting 5G protocols are available yet.
 Meanwhile, fiber and telecom providers are rolling out site-to-site capabilities within metro regions to test 5G technology and replace land-based copper and fiber connections.
 They’re also expanding service locations with new towers and microcells to support ubiquitous coverage and increased data speeds.

 While not all of us need to download Fortnite in 30 seconds or less (which took about 30 hours with 3G), edge computing use cases are emerging that will change the way we do business and how we experience daily life.
 Read on for four use cases that are already changing – and potentially even saving – our lives:

 The benefits of 5G in transportation go far beyond supporting self-driving cars: 5G will enable overall network deployment, improve sensor technology for virtually any car, and deliver innovations to promote safer driving, e.g., reversing the epidemic of distracted driving.
 And with advances in GPU-powered AI platforms and vehicle-to-vehicle (V2V) communications to enable real-time data decisions, lives will be saved.

 2. Revolutionizing immersive entertainment

 Fans and sports enthusiasts demand an ever-improving experience when following or participating in their favorite sports and games.
 5G will help further blur the lines between the physical and digital experience to drive revenue from events like E-sports, cloud gaming and more.
 Low-latency, real-time computing at the edge will enable improved tracking and analysis, greater data access, and delivery of virtual and augmented reality platforms that include ultra-HD and 3D video.